FredHutch/sas7bdat/README.md

         List.of("Virginia Beach", "VA", 68, 52),
         List.of("Washington", "DC", 68, 52));

-    // Export the data set to a SAS7BDAT file.
+    // Export the dataset to a SAS7BDAT file.
     Path targetLocation = Path.of(...)
     Sas7bdatExporter.exportDataset(targetLocation, metadata, observations);